FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 ### Others

-* Identifiability: Identify all the necessary tools, envs, all things requried for a product release.
+* Identifiability: Identify all the necessary tools, envs, Artifacts + all things requried for a product release.
-* Reproducibility:
+* Reproducibility: Able to integrate sources, data, third-party and deployment externals of sw.
-* Consistency:
+* Consistency: Have stable framework to be consistent.
-* Agility:
+* Agility: Implement the best engineering practices in the sw cycle's productivity.

 #### Core